RamyaV88/Task20_RobotFramework_SauceDemo/README.md

   4. Test case to validate adding multiple items to the cart.
   5. Test case to validate the complete checkout process of products

-Report, output file and log file generated.
+Report and log files generated for all test cases and attached in Reports folder.